Wireless-Innovation-Forum/Common-Data/README.md

 `src/harness/reference_models/geo/CONFIG.py` of the main Spectrum-Access-Systems repository.
 (See: https://github.com/Wireless-Innovation-Forum/Spectrum-Access-System/blob/master/src/harness/reference_models/geo/CONFIG.py).

-Another possibility is to move the extracted files into a folder data/geo/ned/ and data/geo/nlcd of the main repository.
+Another possibility is to move the extracted files into a folder `data/geo/ned/` and `data/geo/nlcd` of the main repository (default target of the CONFIG.py file).

 ## NED Terrain data